 Co-author David Andrew Wiebe dissects the key lessons Goemon5 learned and breaks them down into easily digestible bullet points.
 He also adds additional tips and insights to help the reader take their release from idea to reality, and offers a simple, workable plan for promoting your music on an ongoing basis to generate more exposure and sales.

-Wiebe has two albums and six singles under his belt.
+Wiebe has two albums, two EPs and six singles under his belt.
 He’s also been a session player with the likes of The Active Light, Jonathan Ferguson, Long Jon Lev and others.

 Table of Contents